ankitacoder3/Telecom-Churn-Prediction-System-CHURNLYTICAL/README.md

-### Dataset
+4. **Dataset**:

     The dataset used for this project can be found [here](https://github.com/ankitacoder3/Telecom-Churn-Prediction-System-CHURNLYTICAL/blob/main/CHURNLYTICAL/WA_Fn-UseC_-Telco-Customer-Churn.csv), and it contains the necessary information for training and testing the churn prediction models.

 <p align="right"><a href="#readme-top">back to top</a></p>
 </br>